IAmSeg/react-til/README.md

 ### Running

-`npm start` will run webpack and then nodemon with an environment variable set to PRODUCTION.
+`npm start` will run webpack witih production config and then nodemon with an environment variable set to PRODUCTION.

-`npm run debug` will run webpack and then nodemon with an environment variable set to DEVELOPMENT.
+`npm run debug` will run webpack with dev config and then nodemon with an environment variable set to DEVELOPMENT.

 App will be running on `localhost:3000`